pawelszymanski/civilization/DEV.md

 - bug: tile background pattern breaks on tiles x -1/0

 ## DONE
+- fix WB: update map only one per click (rather than for each selected tile)
 - draw minimap
 - the world builder: brush size
 - tile ui service sphere